sulemanzada/readbooksonline_TicketingSysem/README.md

 `npm start`

-~~ Currently the frontend and backend both uses port 3000 so you can not run both at the same time.
-I will update this soon.~~
+~~Currently the frontend and backend both uses port 3000 so you can not run both at the same time.
+I will update this soon~~

 ### Start your local mongoDB create a database